 Other Tips To Consider

-Opt for a group photo: That said, make a group photo if your only interest is in seeing everyone together.
-Sure, you can still offer headshots to members, but the group photos of yesteryear were so much cooler than modern composites.
-Plus, secret society goofiness is way more fun with these types of pictures (like that well-shaven man with an axe).
+Opt for a group photo: That said, if your interest is in seeing everyone together, I humbly suggest a group photo.
+You can still take and offer headshots to members, but the group photos of yesteryear were (in my opinion) so much better than modern composites.
+Plus, secret society goofiness is way more fun with these types of pictures (like that well-shaven man with an ax).

-Share your thoughts and ideas in the comments or (preferrably) via Social Media.
+Share your thoughts and ideas in the comments or (preferably) via Social Media.

 Fraternity Man is an ad-free and independent publication.